Skip to main content

 • provider routes are resolved through short-lived route leases

-• scoped MCP OAuth resolution, where enabled by a runtime path, uses short-lived leases scoped to one server, slot, and approved scope hash
+• scoped MCP OAuth resolution uses short-lived leases scoped to one server, slot, and approved scope hash, and HTTP MCP clients re-authorize before each call

 • revocation is immediate for future resolutions and active leases